Shirley C. Gillotti, RN, MS, BFRP

 Bach Flower Registered Practitioner

-Shirley opened the Center for Inner Health and Stillness in 2009, a healing center with the mission of bringing a variety of health practices and practitioners together to serve the community with an emphasis on self-care responsibility.
-For 10 years Shirley offered groups in Mindfulness meditation and Medical Qigong.
-Although she has recently retired her groups, the essence of these practices continues to infuse her work with Bach Flower Essence therapy.
+Shirley founded the Center for Inner Health and Stillness in 2009 and facilitated it through 2020.
+The Center was a healing space in Santa Rosa, California with the mission of bringing a variety of health practices and practitioners together to serve the community with an emphasis on self-care responsibility.
+For 10 years Shirley offered groups in Mindfulness Meditation and Medical Qigong.
+Although she has recently retired her groups, the essence of these practices continues to infuse her work with Flower Essence and Homeopathic therapy.

 Shirley began her holistic practice as a Hospice Director at Hospice of Petaluma after mentoring at a Hospice in London England.
 There she learned how to support people during difficult transitions with palliative care that honored death with dignity.
 Currently, she supports Hospice staff and volunteers with Bach Flower Therapy, for the many emotions associated with caregiving.